Lorraine Segato

-Lorraine P. Segato CM (born June 17, 1956 in Hamilton, Ontario) is a Canadian pop singer-songwriter, best known as the lead vocalist for and a principal songwriter of new wave and pop rock group The Parachute Club, with which she continues to perform.
+Lorraine P. Segato CM (born June 17, 1956, in Hamilton, Ontario) is a Canadian pop singer-songwriter, best known as the lead vocalist for and a principal songwriter of new wave and pop rock group The Parachute Club, with which she continues to perform.

 History

 Segato initially became known in the late 1970s as the vocalist in the Toronto rock band Mama Quilla II.
 This band formed the core membership of The Parachute Club.
 The Parachute Club was particularly active in the 1980s, initially breaking up in 1989.
 Segato co-wrote nearly every song the band released, including all their singles.
 A reconstituted version of the band, including Segato, commenced performing in 2005 and continued to perform somewhat sporadically through 2014.
-After the initial breakup of Parachute Club, Segato released a solo album, Phoenix, in 1990.
+After the initial break-up of Parachute Club, Segato released a solo album, Phoenix, in 1990.

 In 1990 she collaborated on the one-off single "Can't Repress the Cause", a plea for greater inclusion of hip hop music in the Canadian music scene, with Dance Appeal, a supergroup of Toronto-area musicians that included Devon, Maestro Fresh Wes, Dream Warriors, B-Kool, Michie Mee, Lillian Allen, Eria Fachin, HDV, Dionne, Thando Hyman, Carla Marshall, Messenjah, Jillian Mendez, Lorraine Scott, Self Defense, Leroy Sibbles, Zama and Thyron Lee White.

 Her second solo album, Luminous City, followed in 1998.

 She has also worked in film production, writing and directing a documentary on Toronto's late 1970s/early 1980s Queen Street West scene, Queen Street West, The Rebel Zone, and appearing in the documentary film The Pinco Triangle, and as a lecturer and social justice activist.
 Segato also appeared on the science fiction show Lexx, singing a song as the "Time Prophet" on the episode "Brigadoom".

 She performed "Rise Up" at the state funeral of Jack Layton on August 27, 2011, supported by the choir of the Metropolitan Community Church of Toronto.
 In 2014, the surviving band members released a contemporary dance remix of the song in conjunction with Toronto's hosting of the 2014 edition of WorldPride.

 Her third solo album, Invincible Decency, was released in 2015.
 She is also preparing Get Off My Dress, a loosely autobiographical one-woman theatrical play.

-Segati was one of the people named to the Order of Canada on December 29, 2022, citing "her contributions to the Canadian music scene and culture as a pioneer in 2SLGBTQI+ Canadian history."
+Segato was one of the people named to the Order of Canada on December 29, 2022, citing "her contributions to the Canadian music scene and culture as a pioneer in 2SLGBTQI+ Canadian history."